ubc/global_javascript/readme.txt

 === Changelog ===

+v0.10.1 - fixed a bug where single line comments were not being replaced

 v0.10 - added a regex replacer to prepare for minification in next release
       - added additional saving that utilizes unix timestamping to prep for future loading method